thu-tram/mangg-may-tinh/end-to-end/l2-routing.md

 We now know how to use STP to disable links and remove loops from a network topology.
 However, our protocol so far assumes global knowledge of the network.
 You would need a global view to identify the root, and to decide if ports point toward or away from the root.

-In order for switches to learn the information they need to label their ports, the switches exchange messages called \textbf{Bridge Protocol Data Units (BPDUs)}.
+In order for switches to learn the information they need to label their ports, the switches exchange messages called **Bridge Protocol Data Units (BPDUs)**.
 These are pretty much the same thing as the control-plane routing messages we exchanged in other routing protocols, but with a fancy name.
 Note that these control-plane messages are distinct from data-plane user packets (the actual data we're forwarding).

 When the protocol begins, every switch thinks that the root is itself, and the cost to the root (itself) is 0.